HackYourFuture/angular/week1/tutorialTranspiling.md

 ./node_modules/.bin/babel src -d dist
 ```

 Open the dist folder and see what happened!
-If all went well, babel created `index.js` in your `dist` folder.
+If all went well, Babel created `dist/index.js` that looks just like the `src/index.js`.
+That's because there is nothing, yet, to transpile.

-Next stop: ES6.
+Next stop: write some ES6.

 Let's write an [arrow function](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) in `src/index.js`.